grarcht/Shuttle/README.md

 With MVC, the activities and fragments are a part of the Controller Component.
 The controllers receive input and modify it for the models or views.

+To get a first-hand look, try running the demo apps.

 ## License